 - Poster spaces are numbered and assigned.
 Consult final program book to determine your assigned board number.

 - Posters should be mounted 8:00 - 9 :00 am on Monday of conference week.

-- Posters should be removed at the end of the poster session on Wednesday afternoon of conference week.
+- Posters should be removed at 3:45 pm at the end of the poster session on Thursday afternoon of conference week.

-- Authors with odd-numbered poster board should attend and present their posters on Monday and Wednesday.
+- Authors with odd-numbered poster board are encouraged to attend and present their posters on Monday and Wednesday.

-- Authors with even-numbered poster boards should attend and present their posters on Tuesday and Wednesday.
+- Authors with even-numbered poster boards are encouraged to attend and present their posters on Tuesday and Thursday.